NishanthNNK/DBMS-Final-Project/README.md

 ## Overview of Notebooks

 ### Notebook 1 - Database Initialization and Analysis
 Focuses on efficient data manipulation and analysis of the Yelp dataset using Pandas and SQLAlchemy.
-It involves reading data from CSV files into DataFrames, encompassing Yelp’s businesses, reviews, users, tips, and check-ins.
+It involves reading data from JSON to CSV files and into DataFrames, encompassing Yelp’s businesses, reviews, users, tips, and check-ins.
 The notebook demonstrates how to create PostgreSQL tables specifically for Illinois data, facilitating localized analysis.

 **Key functionalities demonstrated:**